List of music venues in Toronto

 The following is a list of currently operating music venues in the City of Toronto.
 Toronto is one of the most toured cities in the world, with 85% of large world tours passing through the city between 2015 and 2023.
 Rogers Centre and Scotiabank Arena are the highest capacity venues in the city, and they host most of the shows by superstar artists.
 Additionally, Toronto has the third largest concert market in the world, after New York and Los Angeles.

-Live Nation Canada owns many of the large and mid sized venues in Toronto, including Budweiser Stage, History, The Opera House, The Danforth Music Hall, and Velvet Underground.
+Live Nation Canada owns many of the large and mid sized venues in Toronto, including RBC Amphitheatre, History, The Opera House, The Danforth Music Hall, and Velvet Underground.
 This has been criticized by some as "monopolistic" and "big-footing".
 Supporters believe Live Nation is a benefit as it acquires venues that may otherwise go out of business, but critics say their practices push out independent venues and smaller promoters.

 Map

 The following is an interactive map of Toronto's music venues with concert capacities greater than 1,000 people.